-\ A grade of C shows minimum expectations have been met at the graduate level.
-Grades of D will not apply toward graduate program requirements.
+^{}A grade of C shows minimum expectations have been met at the graduate level.

 Grade Point Average

 At the end of each semester, averages are computed for each student's record to indicate the general level of his or her academic standing.
 The first is the scholarship level for the semester.
 The second is the cumulative grade point average, indicating the scholarship level for all work taken at the college to date.